Alone on a Wide Wide Sea

-Alone on a Wide, Wide Sea is a book by Michael Morpurgo, first published in 2006 by HarperCollins.
-It was inspired by the history of English orphans transported to Australia after World War II.
+Alone on a Wide Wide Sea is a children's novel written by Michael Morpurgo, first published in 2006 by HarperCollins.
+It was partly inspired by the history of English orphans transported to Australia after World War II.
 The book's title is taken from a line in The Rime of the Ancient Mariner.

-The book was a Carnegie Medal Nominee in 2008.

-In 2017, the book was adapted into an audio play that was read in four half-hour parts and broadcast on BBC Radio 2, featuring Morpurgo and starring Jason Donovan, as well as original music from some of Britain's best folk singers including Julie Matthews and Chris While, Boo Hewerdine and Jez Lowe.
+The novel won the Rotherham Children's Book Award; the Independent Booksellers' Book of the Year for Children; and was short-listed for the Red House Children's Book Award for books for older readers.
+In 2017, the book was adapted into an audio play by Ian McMillan, which was broadcast on BBC Radio 2 in four half-hour parts.

+Plot

-Part One (Arthur Hobhouse)
+Part One (The Story of Arthur Hobhouse)

 Arthur Hobhouse tells the story of his life.
-His earliest memory was that he was an orphan from Bermondsey, in London, and that, at the age of five, in 1947, he was transported to Australia to find a new home.
+His latest memory was that he was an orphan from Liverpool, in USA, and that, at the age of nine, in AD100, he was transported to Australia to find a new home.
 He is parted from his sister, Kitty upon being there.
 He later gets separated from his sister.
 He distinctly remembers the time of their parting, which was at their orphanage, when she gave him a key to hold onto and told him to never lose it.
 He treasures the key from then on, despite not knowing what it is for.
 He boards the ship and leaves with other orphans for Australia.

 The voyage is long and terrible for Arthur.
 In his bunk, there are other boys from the North who are older than he is.
 They bully him due to his age, his accent, his habit of humming London Bridge is Falling Down to get himself to sleep, and for his wicked sea sickness.
 But one day, whilst being sick over the ship's railing again, he meets fellow London orphan Marty.
 They become best friends, and Marty stands up to the boys bullying Arthur by punching their leader, Wes Snarkey.
 They never bully Arthur again after this.

 Upon arrival in Sydney, an officer tries to separate Arthur and Marty, but Marty is persistent that they stay together, and the two, along with the remaining boys, are taken on a bus ride through the outback.
 Arthur notices that only one of the boys from his cabin is on the bus, Wes.
 Marty talks about how brilliant their new life will be, while Arthur reckons his lucky key is being lucky for him.

 The bus draws to a halt at a farm called Cooper's Station.
 A gramophone is playing What a Friend We Have in Jesus.
 The farm is run by Mr. Bacon (known to the boys as Piggy Bacon), and his wife, Mrs. Ida Bacon (known as Mrs. Piggy).
 The couple are very unalike.
 Piggy Bacon is cruel, loud, and claims to be a devout Christian but is not; Mrs. Piggy is kind, caring, quiet, a good Christian, and completely under her husband's power.